-Some time during the school year Miss Oakley will conduct a Class in Decoration, the membership of which will be selected from the Life Course.
+Some time during the school year Miss Oakley will conduct a Class in Decoration.
 No extra charge is made for this class.

 Mr. Garber's Class in Etching

 An Etching Press has been placed in the Schools, and during the year Mr. Garber will give instruction in the Art of Etching.